-Everything you need to know about setting up your video distribution channels can be said in one sentence.
+We can say everything you need to know about setting up your video distribution channels in one sentence.

 “Know where you plan to host your videos to create a perfect distribution strategy.”

 Focusing on where you host your videos will help you frame your planning stage better than any other method.
-So, let’s take a look at how each hosting method helps you get views on your videos.
+So, let’s look at how each hosting method enables you to get views on your videos.

 A lot of social media platforms, LinkedIn especially, prefer to host videos natively.
-In fact, it’s very common for platforms to have an algorithm that discourages anything that draws users off-site.
-Uploading videos to each platform separately takes more work, but the results should be worth it… so long as you’re properly optimizing your SEO for your video distribution process.
+It’s common for social media and video hosting platforms to have an algorithm that discourages anything that draws users off-site.
+Uploading videos to each platform separately takes more work, but the results should be worth it… so long as you’re correctly optimizing your SEO for your video distribution process.

-LinkenIn is unique.
+LinkedIn is unique.
 More than any other platform, LinkedIn prefers natively hosted video because it fits with their mission.
-LinkedIn gives busy professionals content that they can digest quickly during a break in their work day.
-Clicking away from LinkedIn not only draws people away from the service, it also serves as a distraction.
+LinkedIn gives busy professionals content that they can digest quickly during a break in their workday.
+Clicking away from LinkedIn not only draws people away from the service it also serves as a distraction.

-To have your video go viral your distribution strategy needs to have certain characteristics.
+To have your video go viral, your distribution strategy needs to have specific characteristics.
 Your video should appeal to emotion, should be formatted in 16×9, and should be strongly branded.
-More than anything though, it needs to be accessible.
+More than anything, though, it needs to be accessible.

-Unlike other social media sites, Instagram is okay with visitors going to an off site page to finish a video.
-Instagram supports up to 60 second videos and prefers a resolution of 1.91×1.
+Unlike other social media sites, Instagram is okay with visitors going to an off-site page to finish a video.
+Instagram supports up to several minute long videos and prefers a resolution of 1.91×1.

 Additionally, Instagram encourages minimalist video styles.
 So, if your videos are bright, eye-catching, and simple – Instagram is for you.

-Instagram doesn’t have an official document describing their best practices.
-Instead you’ll have to promote your content/yourself in the comments of other videos.
-Instagram, more than any other platform, rewards users who engage with others like this in an organic way.
+Instagram doesn’t have an official document describing its best practices.
+Instead, you’ll have to promote your content/yourself in the comments of other videos.
+Instagram, more than any other platform, rewards users who organically engage with others.

-Twitter’s users are not likely to sit through a long video.
-So, if your videos are all longer, explainer-type videos than you might want to consider changing your video distribution strategy.
+Twitter’s users are not likely to sit through a long video so, if your videos are all longer, explainer-type videos, you might want to consider changing your video distribution strategy.

-Vimeo, YouTube, or Wistia are good options if you don’t want your video content distribution to happen over social media.
+Vimeo, YouTube, or Wistia are good options if you don’t want to distribute your video for marketing over social media.
 We have the benefits of these sites and more covered here in writing or here as a video.
-If you use these sites to host video it’s slim that anyone will see your content unless it’s uploaded with proper planning.
+If you use these sites to host video, it’s slim that anyone will see your content unless it’s uploaded with proper planning.

-The big benefit of video hosting websites is the options that they give you for distribution on your personal webpages.
+The biggest and best benefit of video hosting websites is their options for distribution on your web pages.

-If your video distribution strategy focuses on emails, or on building backlinks to your web pages, then a video hosting site is the way to go.
+If your video distribution strategy focuses on emails or building backlinks to your web pages, then a video hosting site is the way to go.

 If you’re still overwhelmed, we offer video distribution services!
-We would be very excited to help out with your video distribution strategy and developing your distribution channels!
+We would be very excited to help out with your video distribution strategy and develop your distribution channels!